Package insert / prescribing information

 Elevated ANA Titers

 Positive ANA titers have been reported in patients receiving propafenone.
 They have been reversible upon cessation of treatment and may disappear even in the face of continued propafenone therapy.
-These laboratory findings were usually not associated with clinical symptoms, but there is one published case of drug-induced lupus erythematosis (positive rechallenge); it resolved completely upon discontinuation of therapy.
+These laboratory findings were usually not associated with clinical symptoms, but there is one published case of drug-induced lupus erythematosus (positive rechallenge); it resolved completely upon discontinuation of therapy.
 Carefully evaluate patients who develop an abnormal ANA test and, if persistent or worsening elevation of ANA titers is detected, consider discontinuing therapy.

 Clinical Trials Experience